langroid/langroid/docs/demos/targeting/audience-targeting.md

 The `Marketer` Agent sends
-customer profile queries to the `Researcher`, who answers in plain English, and the Marketer takes this description and sends it to the Segmentor (who has access to IAB Audience Segments), who maps it to standardized segments.
+customer profile queries to the `Researcher`, who answers in plain English, and the Marketer takes this description and sends it to the Segmentor (who has access to IAB Audience Segments, embedded into a vector-database), who maps it to standardized segments.
 The task is done when the Marketer finds 4 standardized segments.
 The agents are depicted in the diagram below:

 ![targeting.png](targeting.png)